 Lesson 3 - Centralisation of states and enlightened monarchs

-Look at this fantastic time lapse film of European frontiers.
-(Below left) If you jump forward in time to the middle ages, you'll notice that very few of the nation states that exist today existed then.
+Look at this fantastic tamelapse film of changing European frontiers.
+If you jump forward in time to the middle ages, you'll notice that very few of the nation states that exist today existed then.
 And even those that did exist had frontiers very different to today.
-Move the film forward to 1066.
-Which countries do you recognise that exist today?
-Which important ones are missing?
-Then let the film run on.
-At which times does Europe seem to change most?
-What causes this?
-Are there times when nothing much seems to happen?
-At what point does Europe really start to resemble the Europe of today?

 |